fabric-testbed/teaching-materials/First Experiment in Jupyter Hub.md

-# Creating Your First Experiment in Jupyter Hub
+# First Experiment in Jupyter Hub

 **Note: Follow the Steps Carefully**